 And now, here goes…..

 Hey, looks like it worked!
 Yipee!
-There’s probably a way to post them side by side instead of on top of each other, but I haven’t figured that out yet.
-Anyway, does the idea of the positive/negative colours make sense now?
-The dark colour in these pictures will be the mossy green and the lighter colour will be the white.
+Does the idea of the positive/negative colors make sense now?
+The dark color in these pictures will be the mossy green and the lighter color will be the white.
 Mike (said good friend) is working on painting the plywood panels the mossy green.
-I got a call from him today saying he thinks it may be a little too light coloured.
+I got a call from him today saying he thinks it may be a little too light colored.
 So, I’ll have to take a look at it next time I’m at his house to see if it’s a problem.
 We may need to go back to the paint store and see if we can get a bit of an adjustment toward a darker green.

 So, there it is – my first official blog.
 I’ll update from time to time as this art project progresses.

 ….now, I gotta go call Joe and tell him I blogged!